ryanneilstroud/iOS-Messages-Extension/README.md

-# iOS-Messages-Extension
+# iOS Messages Extension

-An iOS Messages extension that allows users to edit the same note
+An iOS Messages extension that allows users to edit the same note.

 ## Features